eharris128/obsidian-bluesky/README.md

 - Post to Bluesky from Obsidian with thread support

 ## What is next?
-- Thread support in the sidebar
+- Cleanup the code
+- Submit to Community Plugins
+- Iterate on feedback

 ## Say Hi
 - [Bluesky](https://bsky.app/profile/evanharris.bsky.social)